 About the Winery

-Some dream of spending the rest of their lives on golf courses and cruise ships, but with a taste for business and a love of Santa Barbara wine country, we chose a different retirement plan.
+Some dream of spending the rest of their lives on golf courses and cruise ships, but with a taste for business and a love of Santa Barbara wine country, Peter and Rebecca Work chose a different retirement plan.
 2004 marked the inaugural Ampelos vineyard harvest.
 The first harvest yielded 15 tons of Pinot Noir and 6 tons of Syrah.
-In 2005, we planted 10 acres on top of the original 15, totaling 25 acres.
-Pinot Noir and Syrah remain our primary varietals, with a line of Viognier and just under two acres of Grenache—the unsung hero of the Sta.
+In 2005, Peter and Rebecca planted 10 acres on top of the original 15, totaling 25 acres.
+Pinot Noir and Syrah remain the primary varietals, with a line of Viognier and just under two acres of Grenache—the unsung hero of the Sta.
 Rita Hills.
-We persist in experimenting with different grapes and winemaking styles, as we are major believers in the journey being the destination.
-With the efforts of family and friends, wise guides, and a twist of fate, we have come to create our small, sustainable vineyard and winery.
-We have gone from expanding big businesses to focusing on creating a limited release of high-quality product that people can afford to share with friends and loved ones.
-For us, sharing those gifts is what makes it all worthwhile.
+Ampelos persists in experimenting with different grapes and winemaking styles, as they are major believers in the journey being the destination.
+With the efforts of family and friends, wise guides, and a twist of fate, Ampelos has come to create a small sustainable vineyard and winery.
+They have gone from expanding big businesses to focusing on creating a limited release of high-quality product that people can afford to share with friends and loved ones.

 It was the first winery in California to be certified by all three agencies.